Academics

 3. Review the Tip Sheet for your Personalized Project Reference

 Review the tip sheet for insights on how to optimize your personalized project reference.
-It's not just about having information; it's about knowing how to strategically use it to enhance your written questions for the AP CSP exam.

 • Review the Personalized Project Reference tip sheet here.